SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Gambits

-Learn 3 gambits - special maneuvers that use Gambit Die and usually add roll of the Gambit Die to the attack's damage.
-Some of the gambits allow target to make saving throw to avoid effects, DC of those gambits is 8 + your proficiency bonus + your Strength or Dexterity modifier, whichever is higher.
+You learn three special maneuvers called gambits.
+Using a gambit costs one Gambit Die.
+Most gambits enhance your attacks in a way and add the Gambit Die's roll to the attack's damage.
+Some of your gambits require your target to make a saving throw to avoid its detrimental effects.
+The DC of these gambits is 8 + proficiency bonus + Strength or Dexterity modifier, whichever is higher.

 * Sharp Mind